Java™ Programming: Guided Learning with Early Objects 1e

 Answers to Odd-Numbered Exercises.

 D.S.
-Malik is a Professor of Mathematics and Computer Science at Creighton University.
-He received his Ph.D. from Ohio University in 1985.
-He has published more than 45 papers and 18 books on abstract algebra, applied mathematics, fuzzy automata theory and languages, fuzzy logic and its applications, programming, data structures, and discrete mathematics.
+Malik is a Professor of Mathematics and the first recipient and current holder of The Frederick H. and Anna K. Scheerer Endowed Chair in Mathematics at Creighton University.
+Dr. Malik received his Ph.D. from Ohio University in 1985 and has published more than 50 papers and 18 books on abstract algebra, applied mathematics, graph theory, fuzzy automata theory and languages, fuzzy logic and its applications, programming, data structures, and discrete mathematics.

 Robert P. Burton is the senior professor of Computer Science at Brigham Young University.
 After receiving a Ph.D. from The University of Utah, he worked at Bell Laboratories as an experimental systems engineer.
 He has published more than 70 technical papers.
 He is a recipient of the Karl G. Maeser Distinguished Teaching Award and the Karl G. Maeser Research and Creative Arts Award (BYU's most prestigious teaching and research awards).
 Professor Burton has introduced thousands of students and corporate professionals to the joy of programming.